What is Laissez-faire?

 1. Income inequality

 According to Thomas Hobbes, the presence of absolute autonomy in a state-of-nature economy creates a situation of chaos for both producers and consumers.
 Such an economy can lead to inequality of income and wealth that may contribute to a vicious cycle wherein inheritance plays a key role in financial placement within society.
 As put forward by Adam Smith, monopolies can emerge wherein they control supply, charge higher prices, and pay lower wages to workers.

 2. Failure to represent the interests of the entire society

-A laissez-faire economy fails to be representative of the interests of all sections of the society; it may cater only to the majority or the affluent class.
+A laissez-faire economy fails to be representative of the interests of all sections of a society; it may cater only to the majority or the affluent class.
 Thereby, public goods with positive externalities such as education and healthcare may not be equally distributed in society, whereas goods with negative externalities may be over-consumed.

 Laissez-faire is now more an adjective to denote the prevalence of its associated features.
 In isolation, the economic theory can lead to huge gaps in wealth, injustices, and in some cases, recession.
 In the late 19th century, most economies in the West were dominated by liberal policies encouraged by laissez-faire.

 Laissez-faire alone is not enough to guide an economy, but with a proper balance between the power given to the government and freedom of market forces, economies can flourish with minimized risks.